KhronosGroup/SPIRV-Tools/readme.md

     SubgroupId
   * All handling of FPFastMathMode masks.
   * LinkageAttributes now requires the literal string operand.
+* Fixes capabilities: Adds ImageMipmap, and capabilities from LiteralSampler through SampleRateShading.

 2015-09-09
 * Avoid confusion about ownership of storage: